 The primary aim of this module is to give students the underpinning knowledge required to undertake practical animal husbandry tasks competently and confidently.
 A range of species will be utilised in this predominantly practical module.

 Principles of Animal Biology (20 credits)

-An understanding of how biological systems work is an essential part of the students’ exploration of the animals they will be working with.
-This basic knowledge will enable students to correctly interpret biological evidence in order to make sound scientific decisions about the management of the animals they will be working with.
+An understanding of how biological systems work is an essential part of students’ exploration of the animals with which they will be working.
+This basic knowledge will enable students to correctly interpret biological evidence in order to make sound scientific decisions about the management of animals.

 Introduction to Animal Health and Welfare (20 credits)

 This module aims to develop an understanding of animal welfare science with an emphasis on the importance of animal health.
 The roles of disease and disease prevention will be explored.
 Students will have the opportunity to create and implement a welfare assessment in order to evaluate the suitability of management strategies and suggest improvements.